 Do we really need a series on office etiquette?
 Well, if “office bullying” is a hot topic, maybe some tips on cultivating excellence in behavior among one another isn’t such a bad idea.
 Most companies include behavior guidelines, along with some vague expectation of a dress code in their “Welcome” package.
 However, behavior guidelines are rarely addressed until they have reached possible legal ramifications and/or HR intervention.

 If you are not completely aware, HR represents the best interest of the company.
-Therefore, HR will take any necessary precautions or actions to ensure the problem is resolved.
-Now, we all know the problem is the individual whose conduct is of the offense, but it will be the person who is creating the waves that they will deal with in an expedient nature.
-It’s not fair, but until there is a “no tolerance,” and adhered to, that mandates acceptable behavior in the work environment.
+Therefore, HR will take any necessary precautions or actions to ensure the ‘problem’ is eradicated.
+Now, we all know the ‘problem’ is the individual whose conduct is of the offense.
+However, there is a high likelihood that the person(s) with the bad behavior is not who gets called into question, but the person that the bad behavior is being directed.

 Appropriate office etiquette is necessary for creating an atmosphere of trust and collaboration; creating excellence in business that encourages productivity, creativity, and collaboration; and, ultimately, to benefit the company’s bottom line.